1832 United Kingdom general election

-The 1832 United Kingdom general election, the first after the Reform Act, saw the Whigs win a large majority, with the Tories winning less than 30% of the vote.
+The 1832 United Kingdom general election was held on 8 December 1832 to 8 January 1833.
+The first election to be held in the newly-reformed House of Commons, the Whigs under Earl Grey won a landslide victory with a majority of 224 seats.

+Earl Grey, Prime Minister since November 1830, led the first predominantly Whig administration since 1806–07, supported by Radicals and allied politicians, though no formal Liberal Party existed yet.
+Viscount Althorp led the House of Commons and served as Chancellor of the Exchequer.
+The Tories, led by the Duke of Wellington and Sir Robert Peel, had not fully adopted the Conservative label.
+In Ireland, Daniel O'Connell's Irish Repeal Association campaigned for the repeal of the Act of Union, presenting independent candidates.

+The election took place from December 1832 to January 1833, with polling staggered across constituencies.
+The Whigs won an overall majority of 224 seats, 67%, the Tories 27%, and the Repeal Association 6%.
+The Whigs won 67% of the vote, the Tories 29%, and the Repeal Association 4%.
+The results varied by region, with the Whigs dominant in Great Britain, but facing stronger Tory opposition in Wales and Ireland.

+This was the last election before the Tories formally reconstituted themselves into the Conservatives, and the last time until 1906 that they won fewer than 200 seats.

 Political situation

-The Earl Grey had been Prime Minister since November 1830.
+The Earl Grey had been prime minister since November 1830.
 He headed the first predominantly Whig administration since the Ministry of All the Talents in 1806–07.

 In addition to the Whigs themselves, Grey was supported by Radical and other allied politicians.
 The Whigs and their allies were gradually coming to be referred to as liberals, but no formal Liberal Party had been established at the time of this election, so all the politicians supporting the ministry are referred to as Whig in the above results.

 The Leader of the House of Commons since 1830 was Viscount Althorp (heir of the Earl Spencer), who also served as Chancellor of the Exchequer.

 The last Tory prime minister, at the time of this election, was the Duke of Wellington.
 After leaving government office, Wellington continued to lead the Tory peers and was the overall Leader of the Opposition.

 The Tory Leader of the Opposition in the House of Commons was Sir Robert Peel, Bt.

 John Wilson Croker had used the term "conservative" in 1830, but the Tories at the time of this election had not yet become generally known as the Conservative Party.
 This distinction would finally take hold after the Liberal Party was officially created.

 In Irish politics, Daniel O'Connell was continuing his campaign for repeal of the Act of Union.
 He had founded the Irish Repeal Association and it presented candidates independent of the two principal parties.